 Restaurants and Cafes

-Pain&Cie – just next to the Cours Saleya market.
-For 20€ you can enjoy a good brunch that will attack that hangover head on.
+Pain&Cie – Located next to the Cours Saleya market.
+For 20€, you can enjoy a hearty brunch that will help you tackle that hangover head-on.

 Nice Gay Bars and Clubs